SyedImtiyaz-1/TalkSense-AI/README.md

 # Call Insights: Live Call Analytics Platform

+## Impetus × AWS

 **Call Insights** is a full-stack application that provides real-time and post-call analytics for call centers and customer support teams.
 It leverages AI-powered transcription, sentiment analysis, and data management to enhance call center operations.